Follower (Australian rules football)

-In Australian rules football, the followers are the players in the three positions- ruckman, ruck rover, and rover.
+In Australian rules football, the followers are the players in the following three positions: ruckman, ruck-rover, and rover.
 These three players are known as followers because they have traditionally been used as players that follow the ball all around the ground, as opposed to playing in a set position.
 In recent years, there has been a decreased emphasis on set positions in Australian football.
 Followers still cover more ground than any other player on the field.

 Ruckman

-The ruckman's job is to contest with the opposing ruckman at centre-bounces that take place at the start of each quarter or after each goal, and at stoppages (i.e., boundary throw ins, ball ups).
-The ruckman usually uses his height (typically players are over 195 cm tall) to palm/tap the ball down so that a ruck rover or rover can run onto it.
+The ruckman's job is to contest with the opposing ruckman at centre-bounces that take place at the start of each quarter or after each goal, and at stoppages (i.e., boundary throw ins, ball-ups).
+The ruckman usually uses his height (typically players are over 195 cm tall) to palm/tap the ball down so that a ruck-rover or rover can run onto it.

 Notable ruckmen in Australian football over the years include: